If you’re looking for some good things you do with $1,000 right now, then you’re in the right place.

-If you’re like me and have any ambitions of enjoying an early retirement, then paying off your mortgage can be particularly helpful.
+If you’re like me and have any ambitions of enjoying financial freedom, then paying off your mortgage can be particularly helpful.
 Remember that the amount of money you need for retirement is determined by what expenses you anticipate to have.
 If you’re able to pay off your mortgage early, that’s a huge chunk of money that you won’t need for retirement and don’t need to save.

 Consider the following: If your mortgage is $1,000 per month, that’s $12,000 per year you’ll need to cover in retirement.
 This means for your nest egg, you’ll need $300,000 just to cover this expense.

 So if you can eliminate your mortgage before you retire, then there you go – you just reduced your nest egg savings goal by $300,000!

 For more on this, read: How Much Do I Need to Save for Retirement?
 The Incredibly Simple Answer.